Linaro/lava/doc/v2/actions-test.rst

 repository
 ==========

-a publicly readable repository location.
+A publicly readable repository location.

 from
 ====

-the type of the repository is **not** guessed, it **must** be specified explicitly.
-Support is planned for ``bzr``, ``url``, ``file`` and ``tar``.
+The type of the repository is **not** guessed, it **must** be specified explicitly.
+Support is available for ``bzr`` and ``git``.
+Support is planned for ``url`` and ``tar``.

 git
 ---

-a remote git repository which needs to be cloned by the dispatcher.
+A remote git repository which needs to be cloned by the dispatcher.

 inline
 ------

- a simple test definition present in the same file as the job submission, instead of from a separate file or VCS repository.
+A simple test definition present in the same file as the job submission, instead of from a separate file or VCS repository.
 This allows tests to be run based on a single file.
 When combined with ``file://`` URLs to the ``deploy`` parameters, this allows tests to run without needing external access.
 See :ref:`inline_test_definition_example`.

 path
 ----

-the path within that repository to the YAML file containing the test definition.
+The path within that repository to the YAML file containing the test definition.

 name